 It is possible to play multi-player games too!
 You can set up ‘private’ games by creating a login, so that students can start playing against friends and classmates.
 You can also play ‘public games’ which can be joined by anyone at any time, all over the world!
 The site is well-monitored, so names and activities remain safe and appropriate for children.

-As a tutor, you could set your student a bit of homework simply to play around on the games that Arcademics has to offer!
+As a mathematics tutor online, you could set your student a bit of homework simply to play around on the games that Arcademics has to offer!